-One of the best things about iD Tech summer programs is the flexibility our 8:1 student-instructor ratio fosters.
+One of the best things about iD Tech summer programs is the flexibility our average 8:1 student-Instructor ratio fosters.
 When you remove the need to compete with 29 other students for the teacher’s attention, our blended learning environment works for your child instead of against them.

-It would take dozens of blog posts to describe every project your camper could possibly make over the summer.
+It also means it would take dozens of blog posts to describe every project your camper could possibly make over the summer.
 However, here are some real projects our campers have dreamed up and created in our programs.

 iD Tech Camps

 Here, students are introduced to programming concepts via visual drag-and-drop software to create stories, games, and animations.
 The creative potential of the final projects in this course is huge!
-Students learn foundational programming skills, like functions, if-then statements, and variables, that they can take with them into their next coding adventure.
+Students learn foundational programming skills like functions, if-then statements, and variables, that they can take with them into their next coding adventure.

 iD Tech Academies

-iD Programming Academy and iD Game Design & Development Academy are our intensive, teen-only (ages 13–18), pre-college divisions.
-These two-week overnight programs get even more in-depth than our one-week iD Tech Camps courses, meaning projects have the potential for even more variation and intricacy.
+Our Academies are intensive, teen-only (ages 13–18), pre-college programs.
+These two-week overnight sessions get even more in-depth than our one-week iD Tech Camps courses, meaning projects have the potential for even more variation and intricacy.

-Unreal Engine is an astoundingly versatile game engine, responsible for many big-name and impressive game titles from Epic Games.
-Students in this course get hands-on experience designing their own intricate games within Unreal, incorporating game play elements to create their own levels.
+Unreal Engine 4 is an astoundingly versatile game engine, responsible for many big-name game titles from Epic Games.
+Students in this course get hands-on experience designing gameplay elements, like environmental art, to create their own levels.